 The first Dexter Richards Hall, built of wood, was demolished in 1935 to make way for the construction of the current brick dormitory.
 Wayland Porter, a physics teacher at the academy for 30 years, claimed that his first Thanksgiving vacation at KUA in 1935 was spent, not relaxing as he had planned, but stacking boards from the old building with Headmaster William Brewster ’14.
 Brewster “suggested” to the new teacher, that he help save the boards from the old building (shown below) so that they could be made into sides for the hockey rink on Chellis Pond.
 Porter himself was a resourceful man whose initiative and talent contributed a number of useful things for KUA over the years.
 Among these were a a log cabin he built with the Outing Club on the top of French’s Ledges, later the Townsend Ski Hill, as well as a rope tow for skiers on the Potato Patch that was powered by the engine from Brewster’s Pierce Arrow car.
 Porter also created a scoreboard (now in the Archives) for the basketball games held in Silver Gymnasium.

-Left: “Old DR on its way down.
+Top Left: “Old DR on its way down.
 Free kindling wood for people of the town.”
-Center: The boards on the Chellis Pond Rink came from the first Dexter Richards Hall.
-Right: The basketball scoreboard for the games held in Silver Gym was constructed by physics teacher Wayland Porter.
+Top Right: The boards on the Chellis Pond Rink came from the first Dexter Richards Hall.
+Left: The basketball scoreboard for the games held in Silver Gym was constructed by physics teacher Wayland Porter.

 Headmaster Brewster returned to campus to serve as headmaster from 1935 to 1952.
 He had grown up on a farm in Windsor, Vermont, and therefore was in a good position to organize the faculty and students into sharing chores at Hall Farm, such as milking the cows, harvesting potatoes, and collecting eggs, during the Depression and World War II.
 Outside of his KUA responsibilities, Brewster was quite involved in other organizations.
 During the summers, he and his wife Onie left KUA for Waterford, Maine, where they owned and ran Birch Rock Camp for boys.
 They would take along one of the KUA cooks and a few others as camp employees, and in the fall, several campers could be found among the students at KUA.
 Brewster was also one of the founders of Cardigan Mountain School in nearby Canaan, New Hampshire, a school that has sent many boys to KUA over the years.